Thursday, November 21, 2024

 AutoCAD will predominantely use your CPU when drawing.

-There are the two most important specs when choosing a CPU: clock speed and # cores.
+Two most important specs when choosing a CPU are clock speed and # cores.

 Drawing & Design: Single Core

-Although the software is apparently somewhat ‘multi-core’ when doing drawing, most of the processing is still done by a single core (not even a single core but a singel thread – half a core).
+Although the software is apparently somewhat ‘multi-core’ when doing drawing, most of the processing is still done by a single core.

 • Threaded Xref regen